The fourth film by the British director is a deeply disturbing and suffocating look at complicity, loosely based on Martin Amis' novel

 Rudolph Höss (Christian Friedel) is a Nazi commandant, who along with his wife, Hedwig, played with quiet menace by the great Sandra Hüller, live a seemingly idyllic life with their family in a large house, close to a river and lush woodland.
 But as they frolic and joke and bathe in the water, a chilling realisation soon dawns upon us: this is all happening next door to the Auschwitz concentration camp, a space we never directly enter but whose presence casts a literal and metaphorical black cloud over every scene.
 The couple's domestic bliss isn't hampered by their closeness to death, however; in fact, their lifestyle is powered by it, the proximity to the camp viewed as something of a flex, a convenience, a status symbol.

 When Hedwig's mother comes to stay, she peers out one night at an inferno firing up in the darkness, her face looking sick at the implications.
 Like Speer's father, she seems to be thinking: “You've all gone completely insane.”
-But still she says nothing.
+The difference is that she says nothing.
 As Rudolph is summoned to Berlin to embed himself further as a cog in a growing, tyrannical machine, it's Hedwig's firm refusal to leave her home that inflicts the film with its most sinister side.
 How could anybody be “happy” with prisoners tending to their gardens and the sound of gunshots penetrating the air countless times a day?
 They managed, the film tells us, and Hüller sells the inner betrayal of her own humanity in her flat-footed walk and static line readings, a performance made even eerier by occasional bursts of manic, child-like laughter.
-Somehow she make the act of eating breakfast, alone, into something that seems deeply wrong.
+Somehow she makes the simple act of eating breakfast alone into something that seems deeply wrong.

 Glazer's restrained visual approach generates a kind of profound anxiousness, compromising the supposedly perfect setting – if you don't look over the fence, that is – and ensuring that every family dinner, every swim at the lake, every quiet walk around the pruned garden, reverberates with something inherently menacing.
 The camera barely moves, the effect like watching insects under a microscope; life itself has been made static by the choices of these characters and their knack for compartmentalising.
 But mostly The Zone of Interest is a film about what we hear, the standout element being the relentless sound design.
 Not just in Levi's abrasive, poisoned score, which often sounds piped in from another planet (or hell?), but the constant hum of death that sits below every single scene – a stomach-churning, industrial soundscape of fire and fury that the family have learned, nay chosen, to live with.